 There is no additional stamp duty applicable to foreign buyers unlike in cities like Vancouver and Singapore.
 This makes New York a better value as a foreign investment destination for diversification purposes.
-The all-in transaction cost to buy in Manhattan is roughly 2 percent of purchase price at the purchase (if all-cash transaction) and 8 percent of sale price at the eventual sale.
+The all-in transaction cost to buy in Manhattan is roughly 2 to 5 percent of purchase price (if all-cash transaction), depending on whether it’s a resale or new development and other factors.
+It’s around 8 percent of sale price at the eventual sale.
 This transaction cost estimate is the same for locals and foreigners.

 Deal example: Investor client’s one bedroom in prewar condo close to World Trade Center.
 Client bought to capitalize on development in the area and sold a few years later to buy into a new launch condo development.

 This is a significant difference for foreign buyers.
 Since the estate tax exemption for foreigners is minimal, at time of death, a foreign owner’s estate tax can be up to 50 percent of the property value.
 Hence, proper structuring is required at the time of purchase to properly navigate this issue.
 This is where having an experienced attorney in the team is very important.

 Condo vs Coop